enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 ModelDialogTester to close it.

 But if you are attempting to modify or inspect GUI states using |UITester|
-while the dialog is opened, you should set the ``process_events`` attribute to false for those operations.
+while the dialog is opened, you should set the ``auto_process_events`` attribute to false for those operations.
 Otherwise the ModalDialogTester and UITester will enter a deadlock that blocks forever.

 Example::

     def when_opened(modal_dialog_tester):
-        ui_tester = UITester(process_events=False)
+        ui_tester = UITester(auto_process_events=False)
         ui_tester.find_by_id(ui, "button").perform(MouseClick())

     modal_dialog_tester = ModalDialogTester(callable_to_open_dialog)